 Our comprehensive program begins with a free, two-hour information session

-where you’ll learn all about the different weight-loss surgery options
+where you will learn all about the different weight-loss surgery options

 available to you.
-You’ll receive detailed literature and a confidential questionnaire to complete prior to your initial consultation.
+You will receive detailed literature and a confidential questionnaire to complete prior to your initial consultation.

 Your initial consultation